hassansecfix/policy-edit/data/prompt.md

 # Policy Customization Request - JSON Output

+## 🎯 PRIMARY OBJECTIVE: PERFECT GRAMMAR ALWAYS

+**CRITICAL: Every single sentence you generate must be grammatically perfect and natural.
+This is the highest priority requirement.**

 I need you to analyze customer data and generate JSON-formatted customization instructions for a policy document.

 ## What I'm Providing: